 They struggled at the doorway, Van Aken's left hand squeezing so tightly to the former senator's right wrist that he cried out in pain.
 "Now will you settle?", he questioned as he slid his right hand into his hip pocket and reached for a .44 caliber revolver,

 By this time McPherson's private secretary Edward Low had arrived from the anteroom and assessed the situation.
 The moment Van Aken's hand went into his pocket, Low's hand followed.
-The fearless secretary, husband of the former senator's niece, managed to get his finger in between the trigger and the guard of the weapon, preventing the revolver from being discharged.
+The fearless secretary, the husband of the former senator's niece, managed to get his finger in between the trigger and the guard of the weapon, preventing the revolver from being discharged.
 The three struggled in the doorway while Van Aken's accomplice, realizing that the tide had turned, escaped out of the office and down the stairs.

 Van Aken held fast to McPherson's wrist, as Low held fast to the revolver, the fighting lasting four or five minutes and spilling finally into the outer hallway.
 Low exhorted the senator to call out.
 "Help!
 Murder!", he shouted as the other fourth floor tenants came out into the hallway.
 Just then the elevator doors opened and the building janitor appeared, delivering a mighty blow to the chin of Van Aken, causing him to at last release the gun which was retrieved by Low.